mdscheuerell/personal-website/content/teaching/QERM514/index.md

 ---
 title: "Analysis of Ecological and Environmental Data"
-weight: 4
+weight: 3
 subtitle: "QERM 514"
 excerpt: "
 This course introduces students to a large class of statistical models commonly used for analyses in ecology and environmental science.
-These include simple linear models, such as analysis of variance (ANOVA) and regression models, along with Generalized Linear Models (GLMs) that assume non-normal error distributions (e.g., logistic and Poisson regression)."
+These include simple linear models, such as analysis of variance (ANOVA) and regression models, along with Generalized Linear Models (GLMs) (e.g., logistic and Poisson regression) and mixed-effects models (LMM, GLMM).
+Students learn how to choose model forms and structures based upon questions being asked and the nature of the data."
 date: 2021-01-01
 draft: false
 ---